wombleton/gitlaw-nz/acts/C/Crown Minerals Act 1991.md

     (4) A permit holder must, if requested to do so, provide evidence to satisfy the chief executive that any information supplied to him or her by the permit holder under [section 90][131] was purchased or licensed information from a speculative prospector.

-    Section 90D: inserted, on 24 May 2013, by [section 43][339] of the Crown Minerals Amendment Act 2013 (2013 No 14).
+    Section 90D: inserted, on 24 May 2013, by [section 43][340] of the Crown Minerals Amendment Act 2013 (2013 No 14).

 ##### 90E Providing information to regulatory agencies

-*   (1) The Minister, an appropriate Minister, or the chief executive may provide to the Health and Safety Regulator any information, or a copy of any document, that he or she---
+*   (1) The Minister, an appropriate Minister, or the chief executive may provide to WorkSafe any information, or a copy of any document, that he or she---

     *   (a) holds in relation to the performance or exercise of his or her functions, duties, or powers under this Act that relate to a permit or an application for a permit; and

-    *   (b) considers may assist the Health and Safety Regulator's chief executive in the performance or exercise of his or her functions, duties, or powers under the [Health and Safety in Employment Act 1992][203].
+    *   (b) considers may assist WorkSafe's chief executive in the performance or exercise of his or her functions, duties, or powers under the [Health and Safety in Employment Act 1992][229].

     (2) The Minister, an appropriate Minister, or the chief executive may provide to Maritime New Zealand any information, or a copy of any document, that he or she---